-Never tried a rabbit vibrator before and not sure what it is?
-“A rabbit vibrator is a vibrating sex toy.
-It's usually made in the shape of a phallus with a clitoral stimulator attached to the shaft,” says Annabelle Knight, sex and relationship expert with sexual wellness brand Lovehoney.
-“The name of the device is derived from the fact that the clitoral stimulator looks like a pair of rabbit ears.
-The shaft of a rabbit is long and smooth, perfect for pleasing the G-spot.
+The best rabbit vibrators (opens in new tab) are vibrating sex toys made in the shape of a phallus with a clitoral stimulator attached to the shaft.
+"The name of the device is derived from the fact that the clitoral stimulator looks like a pair of rabbit ears," explains Knight, who works with Lovehoney (opens in new tab) on their extensive range of sex toys.
+"The shaft of a rabbit is long and smooth, perfect for pleasing the G-spot.
 While the clitoral tickler is flexible and often textured."

 What is a clitoral stimulator?